mspnp/aks-baseline/03-aad.md

 # Azure Active Directory Integration

-In the prior step, you [generated the user-facing TLS certificate](./02-ca-certificates), now we'll prepare for integrating AKS-managed Azure AD.
+In the prior step, you [generated the user-facing TLS certificate](./02-ca-certificates), now we'll prepare for leveraging Azure AD for Kubernetes role-based access control (RBAC).
 This is the last of the prerequisites.

 ## Steps

 > :book: The Contoso Bicycle Azure AD team requires all admin access to AKS clusters be security-group based.
 This applies to the new Secure AKS cluster that is being built for Application ID a0008 under the BU001 business unit.
-Kubernetes role-based access control (RBAC) will be AAD-backed and access granted based on a user's identity or directory group membership.
-AKS-managed Azure AD is the solution.
+Kubernetes RBAC will be AAD-backed and access granted based on a user's identity or directory group membership.

 1. Query and save your Azure subscription tenant id